BlipOnNobodysRadar/OSRS-trident-profit-calculator/README.md

 - Building modular code using classes improves maintainability and readability.
 - Leveraging APIs to fetch real-time data enhances the functionality and relevance of applications.
 - Implementing additional features, like audio notifications and autoupdate, can improve user experience.
+- Separating concerns within the code allows for more efficient and organized code.